mirkhalilrehman/Homeprice-prediction/README.md

 Key Features:

-📊 Robust Regression Models: Implementation of powerful regression algorithms, including Linear Regression, Decision Trees, Random Forests, and Gradient Boosting.
+📊 Robust Regression Models: Implementation of powerful regression algorithm Linear Regression.
 🌐 User-Friendly Interface: An intuitive interface for users to input property details and receive accurate price predictions, accompanied by insightful visualizations.
-🔄 Continuous Improvement: Regularly updated models, fine-tuned parameters, and additional features to enhance accuracy and relevance.

 How to Use:

 🛠 Clone the repository to your local machine.